Generalized Polarization Modules: Proof of Theorem

 \section{Proof of Theorem \ref{ProposicionTRES}}

 In this case, we compute a linear basis of $\mathcal{M}_f$ when $f$ is any homogeneous symmetric polynomial of degree 3.
-We start with such a polynomial $f({\bold x}_1)$ then we can write $f$ (over $\mathbb{R}$) as a linear combination of the monomial basis:
+We start with such a polynomial $f({\bold x}_1)$, and writing $f$ (over $\mathbb{R}$) as a linear combination of the monomial basis:

 Polynomials in $\mathcal{M}_f$ have the form:

 For all $i>1$ we have